ABOUT TO COUNTRY

 Now’s your chance to get involved and create your own one-minute acknowledge of country.
 You’ll work with mentor composers, including renowned composer Christopher Sainsbury.
 The workshops will focus on composition technique and the philosophy behind writing a musical acknowledgment of country.
 Upon completion, the compositions will be presented by youth orchestras around Australia for a concert or workshop presentation.

-To Country introduction with mentors Lyle Chan and Christopher Sainsbury.
+To Country introduction with mentors Lyle Chan and Christopher Sainsbury and participants from the 2022 program.